-Turn off all the electrical accessories: heater, A/C, stereo system, lights, etc. Put the transmission in Neutral or Park and set the parking brake.
+Turn off all the electrical accessories: heater, A/C, stereo system, lights, etc. Put the transmission in Neutral or Park, and set the parking brake.
+Connect one jumper cable to the positive (+) terminal on the booster battery.
+Connect the other end to the positive terminal on your Honda's battery.